Anonymous-authors-2020/CONCORD/README.md

 ```
 #### Phase-II Pre-training
 #### Code-only
-1. Augment the samples in `../CONCORD_under_submission/data/pre-train/github/` using the this script
+1. Augment the samples in `../CONCORD_under_submission/data/pre-train/github/` with clone and clone-deviants.
 2. Run the following script.
 The batch size should be in total 512, as we use 2 GPUs, so we set the batch size for each device to be 4 and accumulation steps to be 64.
 ```
 python run_concord_pretrain.py \